PinkiePieExplosion/PinkiePieExplosion/README.md

 <details>
   <summary>──⠀BYI　  </summary>

 I have Social Anxiety (MOSTLY with people my age - a tiny bit with people younger than me irl, and none really with adults/people older than me).
 It affects me a lot in irl, but a tiny bit less online.
-I AM as safe as I can possibly be online; there is always a risk.
+I AM as safe as I can be online; there is always a risk.
 I can make friends with people younger than me or my age, but it isn't as easy for me as with people older than me.

 - I have a couple of friends around my age [Teratophilia](https://github.com/Teratophilia), [winterprisonn](https://github.com/winterprisonn), [Kiki](https://github.com/pwppy), etc.
 -  But I also have friends older than me who have either just gained my trust or whom I look up to!
 [MothlightSys](https://github.com/MothlightSys), [Friz](https://github.com/eternalyou), etc.